wahorvat/website/README.md

-### Test website locally
+### Test Release Blog Locally

-This framework runs on Jekyll.
+The release blog runs on Jekyll.
 Jekyll is a Ruby framework, therefore the Ruby language should be installed on your OS.

 Jekyll is often packaged by Linux distributions so the following instructions should work in most cases: